stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 whose unreal, phantasmal motions seemed to taunt my blindness, just as unheard voices mocked my eager listening.
 For countless moments I was still, as if Time and the tolling of her great bell were hushed into nothingness.
 And yet there was nothing which I might fear: the moon-chiselled shadows were unnatural in no contour, and veiled nothing from my eyes.
-The night was silent&mdash;I knew that despite my closed window&mdash;and all the stars were fixed mournfully in a listening heaven of dark grandeur.
+The night was silent--I knew that despite my closed window--and all the stars were fixed mournfully in a listening heaven of dark grandeur.
 No motion from me then, or word now, could reveal my plight, or tell of the fear-racked brain imprisoned in flesh which dared not break the silence, for all the torture it brought.
 As if expectant of death, and assured that nothing could serve to banish the soul-peril I confronted, I crouched with a forgotten cigarette in my hand.
 A silent world gleamed beyond the cheap, dirty windows, and in one corner of the room a pair of dirty oars, placed there before my arrival, shared the vigil of my spirit.
-The lamp burned endlessly, yielding a sick light hued like a corpse&rsquo;s flesh.
+The lamp burned endlessly, yielding a sick light hued like a corpse's flesh.
 Glancing at it now and again, for the desperate distraction it gave, I saw that many bubbles unaccountably rose and vanished in the kerosene-filled base.
 Curiously enough, there was no heat from the wick.
-And suddenly I became aware that the night as a whole was neither warm nor cold, but strangely neutral&mdash;as if all physical forces were suspended, and all the laws of a calm existence disrupted.
+And suddenly I became aware that the night as a whole was neither warm nor cold, but strangely neutral--as if all physical forces were suspended, and all the laws of a calm existence disrupted.

   Then, with an unheard splash which sent from the silver water to the shore a line of ripples echoed in fear by my heart, a swimming thing emerged beyond the breakers.
 The figure may have been that of a dog, a human being, or something more strange.
-It could not have known that I watched&mdash;perhaps it did not care&mdash;but like a distorted fish it swam across the mirrored stars and dived beneath the surface.
+It could not have known that I watched--perhaps it did not care--but like a distorted fish it swam across the mirrored stars and dived beneath the surface.
 After a moment it came up again, and this time, since it was closer, I saw that it was carrying something across its shoulder.
 I knew, then, that it could be no animal, and that it was a man or something like a man, which came toward the land from a dark ocean.
 But it swam with a horrible ease.

-  As I watched, dread-filled and passive, with the fixed stare of one who awaits death in another yet knows he cannot avert it, the swimmer approached the shore&mdash;though too far down the southward beach for me to discern its outlines or features.
+  As I watched, dread-filled and passive, with the fixed stare of one who awaits death in another yet knows he cannot avert it, the swimmer approached the shore--though too far down the southward beach for me to discern its outlines or features.
 Obscurely loping, with sparks of moonlit foam scattered by its quick gait, it emerged and was lost among the inland dunes.

   Now I was possessed by a sudden recurrence of fear, which had died away in the previous moments.
-There was a tingling coldness all over me&mdash;though the room, whose window I dared not open now, was stuffy.
+There was a tingling coldness all over me--though the room, whose window I dared not open now, was stuffy.
 I thought it would be very horrible if something were to enter a window which was not closed.